Tree Preservation Order Enforcement Policy

 In the case of a tree in a Conservation Area, six weeks’ notice must be served on the LPA of any proposal to carry out works to the tree.
 During the six weeks the LPA may grant consent for the works as notified or make a Tree Preservation Order to prevent any works.
 No conditions may be imposed on any consent.
 If the Authority takes no action, the works may go ahead as notified on the expiry of the six-week period.

 There are two offences, which apply equally to trees protected by Tree Preservation Orders and those standing in Conservation Areas.
-First, anyone who cuts down, uproots or wilfully destroys a tree, or who lops, tops or wilfully damages it in a way that is likely to destroy it, is liable, if convicted in the Magistrates Court, to a fine of up to £20,000.
+First, anyone who cuts down, uproots or wilfully destroys a tree, or who lops, tops or wilfully damages it in a way that is likely to destroy it, is liable, if convicted in the Magistrates Court, to an unlimited fine.
 In serious cases a person may be committed for trial in the Crown Court and liable, if convicted, to an unlimited fine.
 The Courts have held that it is not necessary for a tree to be obliterated for it to be ‘destroyed’ for the purposes of the legislation.
 It is sufficient for the tree to have been rendered useless as an amenity.

-Second, anyone who carries out works to a tree that are not likely to destroy it is liable, if convicted in the Magistrates Court, to a fine of up to £2,500.
+Second, anyone who carries out works to a tree that are not likely to destroy it is liable, if convicted in the Magistrates Court, to an unlimited fine.
 Any actions against offences in this category must be brought within six months of the date that the offence was committed.

 In order to bring a successful prosecution, the Authority must be able to prove that: